MicrosoftDocs/customer-voice/cv-docs/custom-header.md

     ![Background image added to the header](media/header-background-image.png "Background image added to the header")

+### Replace or reset background image

+After you add a background image to the survey header, you can either replace it with another image or reset it to remove the image.
+When you reset the image, only the image is removed; the survey's theme stays as it is as it was updated while adding the image.

+1. Open the survey in which you want to replace or reset the header's background image.

+2. Hover over the survey header to see the toolbar.

+3. Select **Image**.

+4. In the **Add image** panel, hover over the uploaded image.

+5. To replace the image, select **Replace image**, and then select a new image.

+6. To reset the image, select **Reset**.

 ## Change focal point of background image

 When you select a style or add a background image, the only portion of the image that is visible is what fits in the header area.
 You can change the focal point to adjust which portion of the image should be visible.
+After you set the focal point of the image, you should preview the survey and check how the survey header will look on a mobile device.

 1. Open the survey in which you want to change focal point of the background image.